Editor's choice: Carvana

 *Rates as of December 6, 2018.

-Below are the manufacturer suggested retail prices (MSRPs) of Volvo’s latest models.
+When you’re looking for a Volvo, you can expect to pay anywhere from $33,700 to $52,300 or more for the basic trim of a 2019 model.
 However, the actual price you pay for your new Volvo will depend on where you live, your negotiating skills and any special promotions you qualify for.

 Yes, all new Volvos come with a four-year, 50,000-mile limited and powertrain warranty.
 And it goes one step further to offer an industry-leading three-year, 36,000-mile complimentary scheduled maintenance plan as well.